AryanGitHub/code-submissions/README.md

-# code-submissions
-This repo this for my code submissions for online events.
+This repo this for storing my code submissions for online events.

 **The programming languages I am using are**
 * Python (I am learning currently)